Zugamifk/araci/README.md

 * Followup secondary after many primary attacks: powerful overhead smash with an area.
 The more primary attacks, the more powerful the smash.

 ## Magic
+Magic is granted by gods/spirits as rewards for offerings.
+Intuitively it is an external presense that becomes stronger based on the player's actions.
+Magic can affect the player, enemies, or the world.

 Magic is a mechanic with a meter that builds up as the player attacks enemies with their weapons.
 It slowly goes down over time.
 As the meter fills, it will hit different stages.
 Each magic ability becomes enabled a certain stage.
 There are 4 stages:
 1) Ambient magic.
 Mostly passive environmental effects.
 Small combat bonuses.